sezito2/Justice-Centered-Data-Design/src/index.md

 Also not a problem!
 This course assumes you know nothing and walks through the fundamentals of data collection, processing, and analysis techniques through applied cases and reflections.

 We will also take time during class to review the materials and exercises together.

+### Work Load

+Students should expect to spend an average of 6 hours per week on this 3-credit course, outside of our regularly scheduled class.

+## Texts

+All readings available via Moodle.

+## Technologies

+All technologies are free.

+- VS Code Editor
+- Github account and Github Desktop application
+- Other programming language technologies as we move forward

 ## Major Assignments